Registration

 A: Note that it is the university’s policy that a student will not be prevented from graduating because they cannot find a seat in a full course.
 The department will place the student in a course that fulfills the specific program requirement, but it may not be the exact course the student had hoped to enroll in.
 For example: VISA 401G fulfills a specific program requirement needed to graduate.
 If this course is full, but there are open seats in VISA 401F, a student may be directed to take 401F because it fulfills the same program requirement.

 Q: I have questions about a HIST, ENGL, FIST, ANTH, GRSJ, etc., course.
-Can you help me, dear AHVA advisor?
+Can the Art History and Visual Art program advisor assist with registration in these courses?

 A: No. The undergraduate advisor in the Department of Art History, Visual Art and Theory can assist only with courses offered by the department: specifically ARTH and VISA courses.
 Please direct your questions to the specific department offering the course (for example, if you have a question about registering in an ANTH course, contact Anthropology).